-First mentioned in the Domesday Book of 1086, as both Wachefeld and Wachefelt, the cathedral city of Wakefield in West Yorkshire boasts a rich and well documented history.
-Famous for its industry throughout the industrial revolution, over 700 listed buildings still stand in the district.
+First mentioned in the Domesday Book of 1086, as both Wachefeld and Wachefelt, the cathedral city of Wakefield boasts a rich and well documented history.
+Famous for its industry throughout the industrial revolution, Wakefield is still home to more than 700 listed buildings.

 A compilation by Old Wakey of black and white photos showing many different locations around Wakefield in the olden days.